PTG-Kitware/angel_system/unity/ARUI/Readme_ARUI.txt

 - If eye calibration is not ideal, one has to manually go to the hololens2 settings and rerun the eye calibration

 **** Changelog

+2/19/23:
+* Fixed issue with task id.
+If the taskID given in SetTaskID(..) is the same as the current one, the orb will not react anymore.
+* Added confirmation dialogue
+* Added option to mute text to speech for task instructions

 10/30/22:
 * Added dragging signifier to the task list
 * Added Skip notification (message + warning sound)